pengwynn/dotfiles/README.md

 - `git clone https://github.com/pengwynn/dotfiles.git ~/.dotfiles`
 - `cd ~/.dotfiles`
-- `rake install`
+- `script/bootstrap`

-The install rake task will symlink the appropriate files in `.dotfiles` to your home directory.
+The install script will symlink the appropriate files in `.dotfiles` to your home directory.
 Everything is configured and tweaked within `~/.dotfiles`, though.
 All files and folders ending in `.symlink` get, you guessed it, symlinked.
 For example: `~/.dotfiles/vim/vimrc.symlink` gets symlinked to